William J. Stone: Biography

 Stone died in Washington, D.C., on April 14, 1918; he is buried in Nevada, Missouri.
 His seat was filled until the 1918 election by Xenophon P. Wilfley.
 Some of Stone's personal and official papers are archived at the State Historical Society of Missouri, where they are open to researchers.

+His son, Kimbrough Stone (1875 – 1958), served as a circuit judge of the United States Court of Appeals for the Eighth Circuit.